cubiclelord/beanstalkd/README.md

 Whether the beanstalkd service should be enabled at boot.
 Defaults to true.
 Other value is false.

+####`user`
+User that the beanstalkd process runs as.
+Default is 'beanstalkd'.
+This option only works in RedHat families.

 ## Limitations

-This module currently is tested using Ubuntu 14.04 & 12.04
+This module currently is tested using Ubuntu 14.04, 12.04 as well as CentOS 6.

 ## Development